zulurepublic/zulu-passport/README.md

 Another use case could be KVC.
 A firm that validates customer data could give their customers a signed claim that they did KVC.
 This could then used for multiple applications that need KVC, instead of doing KVC for each one separately.

-## 3. How is it working?
+## 3. How is it working and how to use it?

 Part of the Zulu-Passport Repository is for once the passport itself.
 Along with it comes the `passportCloneFactory` which makes deploying new passports cheaper then to deploy them individually.
 It also stores the owner address of the passport for conveniently looking it up at a later time.

+To create a passport for an address call the createPassport function on `passportCloneFactory` that is deployed at ...(Todo deploy).
+This will give you a deployed passport on ..
+(Todo network it is deployed on) network.

 The last interesting contract is the `ClaimVerifier` that can be used to verify whether a claim is true.
+It can be used in contracts to inherit from that need to check if claims are valid.
+Therefore the claimIsValid or claimAndDataIsValid functions can be used.

 ### Passport